 - Use a second Amp for surround sound

 - There is no center channel for home theater; use your passive speakers for the stereo front pair.

 The Amp connects to your TV via HDM ARC, like the Sonos soundbars, although you can use an optical connection if that is all your TV has.

-The advantage of the Amp is that you are also connected to the Sonos ecosystem, and you can use the Sonos app to control audio in every room with a Sonos speaker.
+The advantage of the Amp is that you also have the Sonos ecosystem, and you can use the Sonos app to control audio in every room with a Sonos speaker.

 If you add a second Amp, you can pair this with the front speakers and add any of the smaller Sonos wireless speakers for surround sound – creating a 4.1 system.

-While Sonos soundbars are perfect for improving the sound from your TV, not all of their speakers are designed for TV audio.
+While Sonos soundbars are perfect for improving the sound from your TV, you can’t use all their speakers for TV audio.

 First, there are several wireless speakers for playing music and voice audio from the mobile app.

 - Era 300

 - One SL